kjappelbaum/oximachinetool/README.md

 TOOLS_EXAMPLE_DIR="../custom-tools"
 ```

 Now you can run your app locally by running the _run-example.sh_ script.
-The script copies the files from
+This script copies the files from
 _custom-tool_ app to the _tools-barebone_ framework in predefined places and runs the app
 at http://localhost:5000.